daExile/advent-of-code/2023/README.md

 Absolute disaster with a sudden happy end (4s+ runtime still leaves something to be desired, though).
 ## Day 24 - [Never Tell Me The Odds](https://adventofcode.com/2023/day/24)
-Part 2 isn't defeated yet, as I decided against using external stuff to solve it, and yet to implement my own solver in Lua.
-Soon!
+Took some time to wrap my head around the matrix math involved and then code it.
+I also tried to avoid rounding issues by implementing fractions, which worked for example, but actually caused more rounding errors for the real input (off by 2 for a 15-digit answer, dammit), so I had to quickly undo it all and convert the code into "just your regular floating point math" which produced correct answer.
 ## Day 25 - [Snowverload](https://adventofcode.com/2023/day/25)
-Again not marked with `_live` for the same reason as day 08 - I got the answer early by plugging certain numbers into graph floodfill code, before automating the process.

-It works under assumtion that nodes that are "almost certainly" the ones we need to delete are those that have the highest possible replacement cost in terms of `how many steps it takes to reach node B from node A if the edge between is removed`.
+It works under assumption that nodes that are "almost certainly" the ones we need to delete are those that have the highest possible replacement cost in terms of `how many steps it takes to reach node B from node A if the edge between is removed`.
 The code finds costs for all edges, groups them together and fills the list to check, taking entire lists of highest cost available until the list has 3 or more items.
 Well, both example and my puzzle input happen to end up with 3 items exactly.
-The assumption seems kinda safe to make because there clearly are some outlier edges with costs much higher than anything else (in puzzle input, example has only costs of 2, 3 or 4).
+The assumption is generous but seems kinda safe to make because there clearly are some outlier edges with costs much higher than anything else (in puzzle input, example has only costs of 2, 3 or 4).
 If it doesn't work for some input, let me know :)